EllianCarlos/EllianCarlos/README.md

 🔭 I am currently working in Tokenlab as a Web Developer.

-🌱 I’m currently learning a looot of things, but mostly Neural Networks and Artificial Inteligence.
+🌱 I’m currently learning a looot of things, but mostly Design Patters, Backend Systems and Artificial Inteligence.
 <!--
 **EllianCarlos/EllianCarlos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.